cosmos72/stmx/persist/README.txt

            value = pointer to owner.

    word 1: tag = available for value-specific data, for example sign bits
-           value = number of allocated words. also counts the header (i.e. words 0 and 1)
+           value = number of allocated words /4. also counts the header (i.e. words 0 and 1)

    word 2... : payload. depends on type